What a Vegan Gummy's Recipe Hides

 Beyond the gel, three critical hurdles separate a prototype from a shelf-stable product.

-- True Vegan Verification: It goes beyond the label.
-Every color, flavor, and coating oil must be vetted back to its source to ensure no animal-derived processing aids were used-a deep and necessary supply chain audit.
+1. Thorough Vegan Verification: It's more than just reading the label.
+Every color, flavor, and coating oil must be vetted back to its source to ensure no animal-derived processing aids were used—a thorough audit of the supply chain.

-- Winning the War on Water: Plant-based gels often struggle with moisture migration more than gelatin.
-Controlling this-through expert use of humectants and a perfectly calibrated drying stage-is the final, crucial step to prevent texture changes or microbial growth.
+3. Managing Moisture: Plant-based gels often struggle with moisture migration more than gelatin.
+Controlling this—through careful use of humectants and a carefully controlled drying stage—is the final, crucial step to prevent texture changes or microbial growth.

-So, the next time you see a vegan gummy, you'll see more than a tasty supplement.
-You'll see the culmination of precise carbohydrate chemistry, rigorous process engineering, and manufacturing intelligence.
-The real recipe isn't just in the ingredients list; it's in the disciplined protocol that brings them together.
+Next time you see a vegan gummy, you'll see more than a tasty supplement.
+It's the product of careful carbohydrate chemistry, disciplined process engineering, and clever manufacturing.